-6.5.2 Photometric Standards - NIX imaging
+6.5.2 NIX imaging - photometric standards

-At the start of the night (or operations with ERIS) a photometric standard will be observed at a low and high airmass in five of the broadband imaging filters $(J, H, K_s, L', \text{ and } M')$ to measure the atmospheric transparency by comparing the measured zero point to a reference value.
+At the start of the night (or operations with NIX) a photometric standard will be observed at a low airmass in three of the broadband imaging filters (J, H, K_s) to measure the atmospheric transparency by comparing the measured zero point to a reference value.
 If the conditions are either "clear" (CLR) or "photometric" (PHO), a standard will be observed every two or three hours during the night to monitor the atmospheric transparency.